Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 Question 3

 Comp is a hygiene factor.
 It doesn't make people engaged when it's good, but it actively disengages them when it's bad.
-A persistent score below 3 on this question means you're losing people to companies that pay market rate.
+A persistent team average below 5 on this question means you're losing people to companies that pay market rate.

 Category 2: Manager Trust (Is Leadership Working?)